One of the questions that I'm asked the most often is how young is too young to get a cell phone for kids.

-Every single one of these parents is on the exact right track, because they're really listening to what their kids are telling them and keeping a strong pulse on what their comfort level is with each ask.
+Every single one of these parents is on the exact right track, because they're really listening to what their kids are telling them and keeping a strong pulse on what their own comfort level is with each ask.
 These are both so important!

 Today, we're going to clear some of this up.

-1. Are they asking for a phone?
+1. Is she asking for a phone?

 This is a sure sign that you're close!
-I'm not saying go buy them a phone today, I'm saying that the time is sooner than you might think and it's time to prepare for the conversations that need to be had about phone use!
+I'm not saying go buy her a phone today, I'm saying that the time is sooner than you might think and it's time to prepare for the conversations that need to be had about phone use!

-2. Do they need a phone?
+2. Does she need a phone?

 4. Are you ready?

 My youngest has been a part of all of these kinds of conversations almost since we started having them with my oldest.
 By the time he is ready to have a cell phone of his own, he will have had years of foundation laying conversations.
-Who do you think will be better prepared to make good choices online, him or his friend who is handed a phone and a cell phone contract at 13?
+Who do you think will be better prepared to make good choices online, him or his friend who is handed a phone and a cell phone contract at age 13?

 1. What to do if you’re on your phone and someone you know comes into the room.

-Talking about this teaches our kids that people always come before things.
+Talking about this teaches your child that people always come before things.
 A friend once told me that looking at your phone while you're with someone you know is like sending that person the message that you'd rather talk to anyone else but them.
 This was a really powerful message for me to hear that really stuck with me and I bet it would do the same for your kids!